kildem/pwa-workshop-docs/practice-step7.md

   ]
 }
 ```

 4) Add manifest linking code to the `<head>` block of `index.html`:

 ```html
 <link rel='manifest' href='/assets/app.webmanifest'>
 ```

-5) Open http://localhost:5000/ and open Dev Tools -> Application -> Manifest tab to check if everything looks correctly.
+5) Open <http://localhost:5000/> and open Dev Tools -> Application -> Manifest tab to check if everything looks correctly.

 ### Web app installation

 Now, our web app meets [installability criteria](https://web.dev/install-criteria/) for at least Chromium-based browsers.
-In the right of the address bar you will find an icon button to install it.
+In the right of the address bar, you will find an icon button to install it.
 In Microsoft Edge:

 ![Edge](images/step7-1.png)